Lej77/firefox-session-ui-gtk4/Readme.md

 This is a graphical user interface for interacting with Firefox's session store file that contains info about currently opened tabs and windows.

+Note that this program simply makes use of the code exposed by the CLI tool at <https://github.com/Lej77/firefox_session_data>.

 ## Build

 To build this program you need to have `GTK4` installed, for instructions see